Recovery for Partners of Infidelity

 What kind of help is available?

 Partners are encouraged to participate in individual and group psychotherapy.
-Participating in a therapy group for partners of sex addicts and /or a 12 step support group like Co-Sex Addicts Anonymous (COSA) help to get support and to feel less isolated.
+Participating in a therapy group for people struggling with their partners sexual behaviors and /or a 12 step support group like Infidelity Survivors Anonymous (ISA)

 Included among the goals for partners are:

-• Understand the traumatic affects of the lies and betrayal
+- Understand the traumatic affects of the lies and betrayal

-• Learn how to identify and communicate your needs and to be assertive about these needs - be able to identify and set healthy boundaries with the addict
+- Learn how to identify and communicate your needs and to be assertive about these needs - be able to identify and set healthy boundaries with the addict

-• Learn how to set safe healthy guidelines with the addict regarding yourself and your children
+- Learn how to set safe healthy guidelines with the addict regarding yourself and your children

 “I don’t know where I would be today if I had never sat down in Cole’s office.
 He helped me through some very significant, life changing events and has been an integral part of my healing.
 From the beginning I was able to show him who I truly am in a safe environment.
 Cole is great at what he does.
 I am not the same person I was when I first sat down in his office.
 I can’t find the words to express how grateful I am to him and the impact he had on my life.
 I highly recommend Cole as a therapist"